mathisbot/homomorph-rust/README.md

 ## Benchmarks

-Benchmarks were made using a Ryzen 7 7800x3D on Windows 11 by averaging on 1 000 tries on `u32`.
+Benchmarks were made using a Ryzen 7 7800x3D on Windows 11 by averaging on 1 000 tries on `u32` using `mimalloc`.

 Parameters used for this benchmark were :
 - `d` = 128